grafana/grafana-opentelemetry-dotnet/README.md

 default, telemetry data will be sent to a Grafana agent or an OTel collector that runs locally and listens to default OTLP ports.

-Given the zone, instance id, and API token, telemetry data can be sent directly to the Grafana Cloud without involving an agent or collector:
+Given the zone, instance ID, and API token, telemetry data can be sent directly to the Grafana Cloud without involving an agent or collector:

 ```csharp